-You’ll also need extra flour for kneading, extra olive oil for coating whatever you put your dough in while it rises, and any loaf toppings (a light dusting of flour, poppy seeds, etc).
+You’ll also need extra flour for kneading, extra olive oil for coating whatever you put your dough in while it proves, and any loaf toppings.

-- Take the dough out, lightly oil the stand mixer bowl, and plop the dough back in.
-Cover the bowl with a tea towel and let the dough rise until it has doubled in size.
+Take the dough out, lightly oil the stand mixer bowl, and plop the dough back in.
+Use the oil to coat the dough to prevent it from drying out.
+Cover the bowl with cling film and let the dough rise until it has doubled in size.

-- During the proofing, whack the oven on as high it’ll go and place a pizza stone (if you have one) and an empty loaf tin into the middle of the oven.
+While the dough is proving for a second time, whack the oven on as high it’ll go with a pizza stone (if you have one) and an empty loaf tin placed on the middle shelf.

-- Working quickly, place your dough onto the pizza stone and pour some boiling water into the empty loaf tin.
-Close the oven and let the bread cook for 10 minutes before turning the oven temperature down to 180 °C and cooking for another 35 minutes.
+Working quickly, place your dough onto the pizza stone and pour some boiling water into the empty loaf tin.
+Close the oven and let the bread bake for 10 minutes before turning the oven temperature down to 180 °C and bake for another 35 minutes.

-- I sometimes do the initial rise overnight in the fridge.
-Instead of covering the bowl with a towel, use cling film.
+If I’m feeling fancy, I do the initial rise overnight in the fridge.